Lesson 4: Debugging with Scrat

 Warm Up (15 min)

 Main Activity (30 min)

 - Modify an existing program to solve errors.

 - Reflect on the debugging process in an age-appropriate way.

-- Play through the Course F Online Puzzles - Website to find any potential problem areas for your class.
+- Play through the CSF Express Course 2018 - Website in stage 4 to find any potential problem areas for your class.